NORTH OKALOOSA AMATEUR RADIO CLUB, INC.

 The club shall maintain the following standing committees:

 - Club Station Committee.
-Responsible for emergency communications, support of club sponsored repeater(s), maintenance and inventory of club property and operation of the club library.
+Responsible for emergency communications, support of club sponsored repeater(s), maintenance and inventory of club property and operation of the club library, and control of equipment cabinet keys.
 Station Trustee shall serve as a member of this committee.

 - Education and Advancement Committee.
 Responsible for scheduling and conducting license training, license testing, scheduling of monthly Technical Night sessions and an “Elmer” program for new and upgrading members.